In Balance Energy

 How Long does installation take?

 This depends on the system you require installing and the amount of cabling and roofing work required.
-Generally between 1-5 days from arrival to commissioning your system.
+Generally between 1-5 days from arrival to commissioning the system.

 Will I require planning permission for a Wind Turbine?